kazuya-goto/autofistr/README.md

 If you specified to use OpenMPI or MPICH and it is not found in your PATH, source archive of the specified MPI will be downloaded and built automatically.

-### BLAS/LAPACK/SCALAPACK
+### BLAS/LAPACK/ScaLAPACK
-Any BLAS/LAPACK/SCALAPACK can be used; e.g. Intel MKL, OpenBLAS, ATLAS, FUJITSU SSL2.
+Any BLAS/LAPACK/ScaLAPACK can be used; e.g. Intel MKL, OpenBLAS, ATLAS, FUJITSU SSL2.

-If you want to use BLAS/LAPACK/SCALAPACK already installed on your system, set BLASLAPACK = SYSTEM and make sure that BLASLIB/LAPACKLIB/SCALAPACKLIB are correctly set in Makefile.in.
+If you want to use BLAS/LAPACK/ScaLAPACK already installed on your system, set BLASLAPACK = SYSTEM and make sure that BLASLIB/LAPACKLIB/SCALAPACKLIB are correctly set in Makefile.in.

 Intel MKL, OpenBLAS and ATLAS can be used with either Intel Compiler or GCC.
 FUJITSU SSL2 can be used only with FUJITSU Compiler.

-If you choose to use OpenBLAS or ATLAS, netlib scalapack will be downloaded and built automatically.
+If you choose to use OpenBLAS or ATLAS, netlib ScaLAPACK will be downloaded and built automatically.

 ### Number of Jobs
 cmake supports parallel build.